kennethhas/DATA-model-/README.md

 The objective of this project was to design a movie streaming rental service with the following features:

-- **User Authentication**: Users can sign in using their phone number and receive a one-time password sent to their phone.

-- **Regional Restrictions**: Users can rent and stream movies available in the catalog that are also accessible in their region.

-- **Secure Payments**: Payments made by users are securely stored and processed by a third-party payment provider.

-- **Search Functionality**: Users can search for movies by title, genre, and actor name.

-- **IMDB Integration**: Movie details, such as description, poster, release date, and plot summary, are fetched on demand from the IMDB API using the attribute MovieIMDBID.

 ## Project Steps

 1. **Planning Entities and Attributes**: The project started with the planning of entities, attributes, and their relationships on a textpad.